Dashansh/TextSummarization/README.md

 1. Embedding Layer with same latent dimension

-   * Input: (None,) **Note: Here we avoid specifying sequence length of summary, since in inference phase we would like to predict 1 word at a time.**
+   * Input: (None,) **Note: Here we avoid specifying sequence length of summary since in inference phase we would like to predict 1 word at a time.**
    * Output: (None, None, 256)

 <br />